wp-plugins/wordpress-social-login/readme.txt

 == Installation ==

-1. Upload `wordpress-social-login` to the `/wp-content/plugins/` directory
+= How to install the hard way =

+1. Download, Unzip and drop the extention on /wp-content/plugins/ directory,
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. As admistration, activate the plugin through the 'Plugins' menu in WordPress,
+1. Goto the Settings > WP Social Login to get started.

+= How to install the easy way =

+1. As admistration, goto 'Plugins' then Click on 'Add New',
+2. Search for 'WordPress Social Login' then Click on 'Install Now',
+3. Wait for it to download, Unpack and to install,
+4. Activate the plugin by Clicking on 'Activate Plugin'
-3. Visit the "Settings | WP Social Login" administration page to configure social media providers.
+5. Goto the Settings > WP Social Login to get started.

 == Frequently Asked Questions ==